Jul 23, 2021 Jambo

 Timesaver 3: An SRM improves communication and collaboration amongst your team

-As you’re collecting a lot of stakeholder information and having several team members engaging with various stakeholders and communities (often several team members engaging with the same people and groups), everyone must be on the same page.
+As you collect a lot of stakeholder information and have several team members engaging with various stakeholders and communities (often multiple team members interacting with the same people and groups), everyone must be on the same page.

 How an SRM helps your team communicate and collaborate

-In an SRM, your team is all inputting their data into the same software in a consistent manner so that your SRM becomes your team’s single source of truth.
-The SRM operates as your team’s reliable space to go to for updates, progress, and to add new information.
+In an SRM, your team is all inputting their data into the same software in a consistent manner so that your SRM becomes your team's single source of truth.
+The SRM serves as your team's reliable space for updates, progress, and adding new information.

 Task Management

-Whether you’re preparing for a stakeholder meeting or trying to understand your stakeholder’s perspectives, you need to know what’s been communicated.
-Without an SRM, if you weren’t part of those previous conversations, it could be a time-consuming task trying to trace back through your team and their notes to figure out what’s been communicated, who was involved, when it was said and if there’s been anything promised.
+If you're preparing for a stakeholder meeting or trying to understand your stakeholders' perspectives, you'll need to be aware of what has been communicated.
+Without an SRM, if you weren't part of those previous conversations, it could be a time-consuming task to trace back through your team and their notes to figure out what has been communicated, who was involved, when it was said, and if anything has been promised.

 How an SRM's history of engagement saves you time

-Sometimes stakeholder meetings are planned well in advance, and you have plenty of time to prepare for the meeting, but other times, meetings can be last minute.
-Regardless of the timing, you are expected to be updated on everything that stakeholder has shared with your organization.
+Sometimes stakeholder meetings are planned well in advance, giving you plenty of time to prepare, but other times, meetings can be last-minute.
+Regardless of the timing, you will need to be updated on everything that the stakeholders have shared with your organization.

-With some SRMs, you can jump into a stakeholder’s profile and see everything they have shared with your team, even if you weren’t part of those conversations.
-You can also see any issues and commitments in the profile that the person is connected to and any notes your team might have logged about that stakeholder (e.g., that they prefer meeting virtually or are only available certain days/times).
+With some SRMs, you can jump into a stakeholder's profile and see everything they have shared with your team, even if you weren't part of those conversations.
+You can also view any issues and commitments associated with the person's profile, as well as any notes your team has logged about that stakeholder (e.g., their preference for virtual meetings or availability on specific days and times).

 With such quick access to this overview, you don't have to waste time digging through spreadsheets or emailing and calling your team for updates because you have all the information you need at your fingertips.

-If you have a cellphone with a microphone, use the voice-to-text to save time entering notes and comments about an engagement.
+If you have a cell phone with a microphone, use the voice-to-text feature to save time entering notes and comments about an engagement.
 This time-saving feature is made for people on the go!

 Use voice-to-text to make inputting engagement faster than ever

 An SRM that supports voice-to-text allows you to input your data easily.
-This is an excellent benefit for those who want to quickly log notes from a meeting they just had with a stakeholder and don’t want to wait until they’re back in the office.
+This is an excellent benefit for those who want to quickly log notes from a meeting they just had with a stakeholder and don't want to wait until they return to the office.

-Plus, this feature is great for inputting information during meetings so that you’re not wasting time and can also share what you’ve inputted with the stakeholder for greater transparency!
+Additionally, this feature is ideal for inputting information during meetings, allowing you to avoid wasting time and share your input with stakeholders for greater transparency.

 Timesaver 6: An SRM makes your stakeholder data easy and quick to search